Using your own glacier inventory with OGGM#

 OGGM (since version 1.5.3) now offers a function (utils.cook_rgidf()) to make it easier of using a non-RGI glacier inventory in OGGM.
 Now, let’s use a non-RGI glacier inventory from the second Chinese glacier inventory (CGI2, https://doi.org/10.3189/2015JoG14J209) to show how it works.

-New in OGGM 1.6.1: If you using outlines consisting of multi polygons and plan to use “elevation band” flowlines (see 10 minutes to… “elevation band” and “centerline” flowlines) you can keep the complete multi polygon area for your simulations by setting cfg.PARAMS['keep_multipolygon_outlines'] = True.
+New in OGGM 1.6.1: If you are using outlines consisting of multi polygons and plan to use “elevation band” flowlines (see 10 minutes to… “elevation band” and “centerline” flowlines) you can keep the complete multi polygon area for your simulations by setting cfg.PARAMS['keep_multipolygon_outlines'] = True.
 That can be useful when working with local glacier inventories with multiple outlines (e.g. older outline single polygon but newer outline multi polygon for the same glacier).

 # Let's get the sample CGI2 glacier inventory and see what it looks like